-The HE counsellors are committed to making this crucial transition from secondary school to higher education a meaningful and growthful process.
-Both counsellors attend various conferences, locally, regionally and worldwide to ascertain the latest guidance and admissions standards and trends.
-The HE counsellors have a dedicated office in the senior campus where students can come to do their own research on Unifrog and also read the prospectus for hundreds of universities all over the world.
+The HE counsellor is committed to making this crucial transition from secondary school to higher education a meaningful and growthful process.
+Our counsellor attends various conferences, locally, regionally and worldwide to ascertain the latest guidance and admissions standards and trends.

+The HE counsellor has a dedicated office in the senior campus where students can come to do their own research on Unifrog and also read the prospectus for hundreds of universities all over the world.